110-kenichi/mame/README.md

    4. MT-32 & CM32-P can not store/restore last settings.
    5. HuC6820 suddenly stop sounding.
 Please restart MAmi.
    6. MAmidiMEmo process stuck after sound interface changed if you used SCCI interface.
+   7. Unstable reconnection of the SPC700 on G.I.M.I.C .
+Please close the MAmi, turn off the G.I.M.I.C and then turn it on again before re-starting the MAmi.

 *** How to create build environment ***